jepbura/Live-Scores-App-V3Live/README.md

 ![v3l](https://s3.ir-thr-at1.arvanstorage.ir/jepbura/v3l.gif)

-This mobile application provides live football and volleyball scores for smartwatches such as Wear OS and Galaxy Watch.
+This application provides live football and volleyball scores for smartwatches such as Wear OS and Galaxy Watch.
 It was an enjoyable project for me, where I retrieved all the backend data from the [varzesh3](https://www.varzesh3.com/livescore) .

 ## Features